Maria Zakharova

-Maria Vladimirovna Zakharova (Мария Владимировна Захарова, /ru/; born 24 December 1975) is a Russian politician who serves as the director of the information and press department of the Ministry of Foreign Affairs of the Russian Federation.
+Maria Vladimirovna Zakharova (Мария Владимировна Захарова, /ru/; born 24 December 1975) is a Russian diplomat who serves as the director of the information and press department of the Ministry of Foreign Affairs of the Russian Federation.
 She has been the spokeswoman for the Ministry of Foreign Affairs of the Russian Federation since 2015.

-She has a degree of Candidate in Historical Sciences, the Russian equivalent of a PhD.
+She has a degree of Candidate of Sciences in history, the Russian equivalent of a PhD.

 Early life and education

 Zakharova was born to a family of diplomats on 24 December 1975.
 Her father, Vladimir Zakharov, moved the family to Beijing in 1981 when he was appointed to the Soviet embassy there.
 The family left Beijing for Moscow in 1993, two years after the Soviet Union had collapsed.
 Her mother, Irina Zakharova, is an art historian who has worked at Moscow's Pushkin Museum.

 In 1998, Maria Zakharova graduated from the Faculty of International Journalism at the Moscow State Institute of International Relations in the field of orientalism and journalism.
 Her pre-diploma apprenticeship was carried out at the Russian Embassy in Beijing.